Eden Hartford

 Eden Hartford (born Edna Marie Higgins; April 10, 1930 – December 15, 1983) was an American film actress from 1957 to 1962.
 She was the third and last wife of comedian Groucho Marx from 1954 until their divorce in 1969.

-She was born to Edgar Higgins and Beatrice Higgins (née Thomas) in Utah as Edna Marie Higgins.
+She was born to Edgar Higgins and Beatrice Higgins (née Thomas) in Utah as Edna Marie Higgins, the youngest of three daughters.
 She was a member of the Church of Jesus Christ of Latter-day Saints.
 Her elder sister was actress Dee Hartford, who was married to film director Howard Hawks.

 Death

-She died at Cedars-Sinai Medical Center in Los Angeles, California in 1983, aged 53, from endometrial cancer.
+Hartford died at Cedars-Sinai Medical Center in Los Angeles, California in 1983, aged 53, from endometrial cancer.
 Before her death she had been living in Palm Springs, California.
-Hartford's ashes are interred in a small niche at Westwood Memorial Cemetery, with her former married name of 'Marx' on her epitaph.